 Man's gun accidentally discharges at King of Prussia Mall: police

-KING OF PRUSSIA, Pa., (CBS) -- A man's gun at the King of Prussia Mall accidentally discharged near the food court Tuesday at approximately 7:20 p.m., police said.
+KING OF PRUSSIA, Pa., (CBS) -- Police say a gun went off near the food court in the King of Prussia Mall on Tuesday night.
+Investigators say they need the public's help.

-The man was walking with another man near the food court when his gun let out two shots, police said.
+At approximately 7:21 p.m., police believe a single gunshot was heard in the vicinity of the food court at the mall.
+While this is an ongoing investigation, Upper Merion Township Police Chief Thomas Nolan shared more details.

-No one was struck and no injuries have been reported, according to police.
+"This was never an active shooter," Nolan said.
+"We believe all along it was some type of accidental discharge."

 Editor's note: A previous version of this story said a gun fell out of a shoe-shine employee's pocket, but police now say a man accidentally discharged his gun.